MicrosoftDocs/azure-devops-docs/docs/repos/git/repository-settings.md

 Not all filenames are allowed on the three major OS file systems, Windows, macOS, and Linux.
 Commits to a shared repository might contain file or folder names that are invalid on one or more platforms.
 If invalid files or folders are fetched and checked out on these platforms, working directories can become corrupted.
 For more information, see [Git Cross-Platform Compatibility](os-compatibility.md).

 You can enable or disable policies to place restrictions on file and folder names.
-The **Reserved names** setting blocks pushes to a repository that contain file or folder names that are invalid on all platforma.
+The **Reserved names** setting blocks pushes to a repository that contain file or folder names that are invalid on all platforms.
 To see what names are invalid, see [Git Cross-Platform Compatibility](os-compatibility.md).

 :::image type="content" source="media/repository-settings/reserved-names.png" alt-text="Repository, Policies, Reserved names and Maximum path length settings. ":::